merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 ### The data pack

 Below you will find brief descriptions of individual files used in our downstream analyses.
-If you would like to follow this workflow, you can download the following data pack that includes the four Roseobacter genomes and the metabolomics table associated with each culture experiment.
+If you would like to follow this workflow, you can download the following data pack that includes the four genomes and the metabolomics table associated with each culture experiment.
 For this, please open a terminal, create a work directory, and type the following commands (or replace directory names manually):

 ``` bash
 # make sure there is a Downloads directory at your home